 Traditional neuroimaging cannot identify post-concussion alterations.
 Thus, we have used Magnetic Resonance Spectroscopy to identify clinically unrecognized deficits, and quantify the relationship between brain neurometabolic concentrations and functional outcomes (e.g. gait).

 Prognostic techniques for adolescent concussion are not well established.
 Thus, we have investigated how several different factors can predict recovery duration when used within the first week of injury, using clinical and biomechanical assessment approaches.

-A complex pathophysiological process occurs following a concussion, leading a variety of different clinical presentations.
-Recent evidence suggests that sleep is a factor that is not only commonly impaired following a concussion, but also negatively influences the recovery process.
+A complex pathophysiological process occurs following concussion, leading a variety of different clinical presentation.
+Recent evidence suggests that sleep is a factor that is not only commonly impaired following concussion, but also negatively influences the recovery process.

 Symptoms following concussion can also be caused by dysfunction in the cervical spine, vestibular system, and oculomotor system.
 Our work incorporates assessment in these areas to understand the interplay between the systems and the impact on persistent symptoms.